-Two centuries later two interior decorators from modern-day Los Angeles California travel to Castle Dracula in Transylvania and unknowingly purchase the now-undead Mamuwalde's coffin.
+Two centuries later, in the year 1972, two interior decorators from modern-day Los Angeles California travel to Castle Dracula in Transylvania and unknowingly purchase the now-undead Mamuwalde's coffin.
 Later unlocking the coffin, the decorators release Mamuwalde, becoming his first two victims as a vampire, turning them and others he encounters in his bloodthirsty reign of terror into vampires like himself.

 - 180 gram audiophile vinyl

 - Music from the 1972 Blaxploitation Horror film by Gene Page

 - Exclusive limited edition of 666 individually numbered copies on coloured (silver & black marbled) vinyl